fnands/fnands.com/blog/2025/sklearn-mojo-dbscan-inner/index.md

         return abort[PythonObject](String("error creating Python Mojo module:", e))
 ```

-but other than that, the translation was actually surprisingly straightforward:
+but other than that, the translation was actually surprisingly straightforward, see if you can spot the differences in the Mojo and Cython versions:

 ```mojo